lubar/lubar.github.io/_posts/2015-07-24-investors-can-stick-it-wherever.md

 I just think it's important that startups understand the terms of the deal and the relationship they're entering in to.
 You are getting married to your investor and, while you must remain faithful, the investor will take take other lovers.

-Like a good marriage, the best investments will last a lifetime and reap great rewards for both the parties in the relationship.
+Like a good marriage, the best investments last a lifetime and reap great rewards for both the parties in the relationship.
-But, if things go south, make sure you have a better lawyer than Mrs. Voorhees!
+But if things go south, make sure you have a better lawyer than Mrs. Voorhees!